GodEndByBlood/vss2git/README.txt

   Step2_SkippedPaths.txt - list of files that will be skipped by import

-  Currently only *.cpp && *.h files are imported (other skipped) This is hardcoded in src/Functions/Processor.cpp -> Step2_CollectInfo()

 Step 3:
   Step3_Grouped.txt      - data prepared for git/svn commit actions (separated by ****)
                            grouped by user but splitter by date